 Annex 6.
 Chairman's Draft of General Principles

-The would deliver a demarche to all flag States notifying them of the NAFO scheme to 360° .
-No P fishing in the NRA and requesting their full cooperation in the conservation of the series resources in the NRA.
+NAFO would deliver a demarche to all flag States notifying them of the NAFO scheme to deal with NCP fishing in the NRA and requesting their full cooperation in the conservation of the fisheries resources in the NRA.